bareos/bareos/docs/manuals/en/new_main_reference/source/chapter23/always-incremental.rst

 The Always Incremental Backup Scheme does only incremental backups of clients, which reduces the amount of data transferred over the network to a minimum.

-:index:`Always Incremental Backup: Only suitable for file based backups. <triple: Limitation; Always Incremental Backup; Only suitable for file based backups>`
+.. limitation:: Always Incremental Backup: Only suitable for file based backups.

    Always Incremental backups are only suitable for file based backups.
 Other data can not be combined on the server side (e.g. vmware plugings, NDMP, ...)

 The Always Incremental Backup Scheme works as follows: